alexliqq/yoyow-middleware/README.md

 }
 ```

-##### 5.5 Platform login by scanning code
+##### 5.5 Platform login by scanning QR code
-App code-scanning authorized login will access the platform code-scanning login request interface of the platform extended information, and send back the user signature object.
+App QR code-scanning authorized login will access the platform code-scanning login request interface of the platform extended information, and send back the user signature object.

 ```
 {